-The CIRM grantee organization must submit to CIRM no less than 90 days before the effective date of award transfer a written request and justification that the prospective organization has the intent and means to continue the proposed research.
-If the initial request to transfer the award is approved, final approval will be contingent upon the current grantee organization relinquishing rights to the grant.
+With prior approval, a CIRM grant may be transferred to another eligible organization in California if a PI transfers to that organization.
+Approval will be contingent upon the current grantee organization relinquishing rights to the grant.
 Furthermore, the grantee organization may be required to transfer to the new organization any equipment purchased under the grant.
 Before the transfer can take place, the original grantee organization must submit to CIRM a relinquishing statement that includes an estimate of the unexpended balance of any funds paid to the grantee and an assurance that all unexpended funds will be transferred to the new grantee organization or returned to CIRM within 90 days of the relinquishing date.